smitshah02/RetinaMoE-Adaptive-Multimodal-Retinal-Disease-Analysis-Using-Mixture-of-Experts-Fusion/README.md

 ## **Overview**

 RetinaMoE is a multimodal retinal disease analysis framework that integrates **fundus images**, **OCT scans**, and **clinical metadata** using a **Mixture-of-Experts (MoE)** architecture.
 Unlike traditional retinal AI systems that treat modalities independently or fuse them rigidly, RetinaMoE uses **adaptive gating** to determine which modality contributes most for each patient case.
-This design allows the model to shift its focus depending on disease type, image quality, and available modalities — closely mirroring how ophthalmologists reason through diagnoses.
+This design allows the model to shift its focus depending on disease type, image quality, and available modalities which are closely mirroring how ophthalmologists reason through diagnoses.

 RetinaMoE supports **multi-task learning**, including: